Powell Addresses NAACP Delegates

 ``I know we have been elected mayor in a lot of cities but look what happens when we run for governor,″ Portman said. ``We only won that once.
 I think the higher the office, the more resistance their will be.″

 But some like Betty Kimble of Denton, Texas, said the issue has less to do with whether America is ready for a black president and depends more on getting the right person for the job.

 ``America won’t ever be ready for anything if you don’t at least try,″ Kimble said. ``You have to start somewhere.″

-Mary Johnson, a teacher from Gary, Indiana, wasn’t so much worried about whether Powell would advocate for blacks as whether he would survive if elected president.
+Mary Johnson, a teacher from Gary, Indiana, wasn’t so much worried about whether Powell would advocate for blacks as much as whether he would survive long if elected president.

 ``I would love for him to run for office but I’d be scared to death,″ Johnson said. ``Look at what happened to Kennedy.
 A lot of us wanted him too.″